 Read the Medium article

-Start with a widget containing some text:
+Start with a simple widget displaying some text:

-Text('How are you?')
+Text('How are you?');

 to the string: